sseraj/exawind-benchmarks/exawind/Pazy_Wing/README.md

    ```

    Variable description:
    - `aoa` - The angle of attack, given in degrees.
-Since the nominal position of the wing is with the leading edge perpindicular to the incoming flow (per OpenFAST conventions), `aoa` should be set 90 degrees higher than the true angle of attack.
+Since the nominal position of the wing is with the leading edge perpendicular to the incoming flow (per OpenFAST conventions), `aoa` should be set 90 degrees higher than the true angle of attack.
 The angles of attack used in the experiment are 3, 5, and 7 degrees, so the corresponding values of `aoa` are 93, 95, and 97 degrees.
    - `windspeed` - The freestream wind velocity, given in meters per second.
    - `dtshort` - The structural timestep, in seconds.
    - `dtlong` - The CFD and driver timestep, in seconds.
 This should be an integer multiple of `dtshort`.